Pierre Chouteau, Jr. – Merchant and Fur Trader

 Bernard Pratte

 In 1838, Bernard Pratte retired, and Pierre Chouteau, Jr. gained control of the firm and reorganized it as the Pierre Chouteau, Jr. and Company, which would become the dominating trading company on the Missouri River.
-The near-monopoly enjoyed by the company from the mid-1830s was gained primarily by the combined use of light-draft steamboats and an illegal distillery at Fort Union, North Dakota.
-The new company soon discontinued the fur business and focused on buffalo robes, moving hundreds of thousands through St. Louis to the main markets in the eastern United States over the next 25 years.
+The near-monopoly the company enjoyed from the mid-1830s was achieved primarily through the combined use of light-draft steamboats and an illegal distillery at Fort Union, North Dakota.
+The new company soon discontinued its fur business and focused on buffalo robes, moving hundreds of thousands of robes through St. Louis to the main markets in the eastern United States over the next 25 years.

 In 1842, Ramsay Crooks sold his interest in the Red River and upper Mississippi watersheds to Pierre Chouteau, Jr., & Company.
 In 1845, the financial backers of the Union Fur Company sold their trading posts to their competitor, Pierre Chouteau, Jr.